alfateh-hasani/logseq-notes/pages/Git & Github.md

 		  ```shell
 		  git merge -m "[Message of merge]"
 		  ```
-		- Merge if there is conflicts :- =
+		- Merge if there is conflicts

+		  ```shell
+		  // solve it manually then commit it
+		  git commit -a -m "[Message of merge after solving confilect]"
+		  ```
 		- Delete branch

 		  ```shell